Wivik/linux-explained/book/01-03-chapter-3.md

 ## What is a filesystem ? {#chapter3-chat-is-a-filesystem}

-A [filesystem](https://en.wikipedia.org/wiki/File_system), or FS, is the method an operating system uses to structure the data on a storage device (hard drive, SSD, USB flash stick, whatever).
+A filesystem[^filesystem], or FS, is the method an operating system uses to structure the data on a storage device (hard drive, SSD, USB flash stick, whatever).
 It's a logical view of the physical storage that describes how the disk is organized and how and where the various data pieces are stored and identified to compose a consistent file.
 Indeed, when a file is written on disk, the content is actually cut into several parts written in blocks.
 Your file is like a series of books stored on a shelf.
 In this metaphor, the shelf would be the file and the books its fragments.
 The blocks size may vary according to the filesystem format settings.

 In a more simple words, the filesystem is the mapping chart of the physical storage for the operating system.
 Here is a very simple diagram to explain this :